 Workers that are “non-qualified” to perform maintenance on electrical equipment also must be trained in electrical safety if they could be exposed to electrical hazards while on the job.
 At a minimum, employees need to be trained in the skills and techniques necessary to recognize exposed live parts, determine the voltage of such parts, and the corresponding clearance distances.

-However, electrical safety training should not stop there.
-Many organizations provide additional training on top of OSHA’s requirements due to the high risks of electricity to workers of all industries.
+Many organizations in especially high-risk industries provide additional training on top of what is required in OSHA's standards.
 In addition to electricians and others in the construction industry, employees in mass transit, utility, industrial goods manufacturing, and mechanic repair positions have historically been at high risk of injury due to exposure to electricity.

 - Electrical Safety in Hazmat Environments